All Episodes

 The rest of it is Republican.

-It is uh it's stunning.
+It is stunning.

-He was on with uh Anderson Cooper.
+He was on with Anderson Cooper.

 They were talking about Romney's win in Florida.

-If it was Santorum on the basis of how he did in that last debate, the exciting way that he went after Romney on health care, he took it to him on the health care issue with specifics more than anybody else.
+If it was Santorum on the basis of how he did in that last debate, the exciting way that he went after Romney on healthcare, he took it to him on the health care issue with specifics more than anybody else.

-Eric uh Ari Fleischer is, you know, watch out for Santorum.
+Aerie Fleischer is, you know, watch out for Santorum.

 If Santorum ever got one-on-one with Romney, that the dynamic of this thing could really change drastically.

-It's just you can see where the fraud's taking place.
+You can see where the fraud's taking place.

 Union versus non-union states.

-It just and it it stands to uh stands to reason.
+And it stands to reason.

-This is uh Sarah Palin.
+This is Sarah Palin.

-She was on the Fox election coverage last night with Brett Baer, who said, you said if you were A resident in Florida, you'd vote for Newt Gingrich.
+She was on the Fox election coverage last night with Brett Baer, who said, you said if you were a resident in Florida, you'd vote for Newt Gingrich.

-If he lived in Las Vegas, Nevada Cork eye coming up, who would you vote for there?
+If you lived in Las Vegas, Nevada cauckey coming up.

-Whomever it is to allow the process to continue, I still say competition breeds success for the U.S., and that's what we need in this debate.
+I still say competition breeds success for the U.S., and that's what we need in this debate.

 So I would continue to vote for whomever it is to allow the process.

-And at this point it looks like it still is Newt.
+And at this point, it looks like it still is Newt.

-You gotta uh continue to kind of even the plane filled with your vote, and um even the plane fill allows that additional vetting that additional information about candidates and their ideals and their goals for this nation and how they're gonna reach these goals for our nation, it allows it all to continue.
+And even the plane fill allows that additional vetting, that additional information about candidates and their ideals and their goals for this nation and how they're going to reach these goals for our nation.

 Sarah Palin, obviously not in favor of Romney.